 It might seem contradictory, but you’re better off appealing to a small group of loyal customers than trying to attract everyone.
 Especially when you’re beginning to build your business.
 Nail down your offer and business processes to a core target audience.

 Start by setting realistic goals and milestones.
-Focus on achieving small incremental goals rather than building a multimillion pound empire from day one.
+Focus on achieving small incremental benchmarks rather than building a multimillion-pound empire from day one.

 By trying to be everything to everybody, you’ll end up being nothing to nobody.
 In an attempt to please everyone, you’ll just end up watering down your business proposition, your brand and what your company stands for.

 But that doesn’t mean you shouldn’t experiment and switch things up if something isn’t working.

 “We take a lean approach…Release quickly, get feedback very quickly, iterate and change.
 Startups aren’t just about how quickly you grow, per se, but about how quickly you learn.
 In our case, when we come up with something, we track it, measure it, and see if it works or not.” – Ismail Jeilani, founder of Scoodle

 8. Be patient and commit to the long-game